ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 - Swim: Mario will fall through water as though it is air until this is obtained.
 - Hippo Bubble: required to use the bubbles in Hippo Zone to fly.
 - Space Physics: the Space Zone levels will have normal gravity until this is obtained.
-- Super Star Duration Increase: you begin with a drastically lowered invincibility star duration, and these items will increase it.

 Additionally, the following items can be shuffled depending on your YAML settings:
 - The 6 Golden Coins: note that the game will still show you the coin being sent to the castle when defeating a boss